liesen/libspotify-node/README.md

-# Bindings to libspotify for Node.js
+## Bindings to libspotify for Node.js

+Well, not so much for Node.js as for V8 yet.

+Please chime in!